-It all began on a Wednesday evening in March, 40 years ago (that is 1977) when a gathering of seven agricultural journalists made the decision to establish an association exclusively for agricultural journalists.
+It all began on a Wednesday evening in March 1977 when a gathering of seven agricultural journalists made the decision to establish an association exclusively for agricultural journalists.
 The seven journalists represented the 3 segments of the media, as it were in those days, namely the Press, Radio and Television.
 The meeting took place in the canteen of a small publication house located in Pim Street, Johannesburg and it was there that the historic decision to formally establish the Agricultural Writers Association of South Africa was taken.

 Even though all seven journalists resided in Gauteng, as we know it today, it was unanimously decided against the establishment of a local organisation.
 They instead opted to make it National with branches in the provinces.
 From those small beginnings, the association expanded rapidly.
 By the third year Agricultural Writers SA had four branches namely Transvaal-, Western Cape-, Eastern Cape- and Free State branches.
 Subsequently, three more branches, Natal, North-Western Cape and Western Transvaal were added.